erolkaldi/go_api_mux_jwt_rate_gorm/README.md

 Added viper and yaml
 Removed .env and get config parameters from yaml with viper

-I will add new usings and features soon
+I will keep adding new usings and features